Active Listening: A Classic Counseling Skill, Revitalized and Measurable

 A New Emphasis on Active Listening

-Active listening is not a new concept.9 Perhaps as a sign of the times, it is being reintroduced with a particularly timely focus, as a means to reduce clinician bias.10
+Active listening is not a new concept.9 Interestingly, and surely a sign of the times, it is being reintroduced with the intentional goal of reducing clinician bias.10

 11. Smiley (2024)